amanarora9848/penta-world-gazebo/README.md

 $ cmake ../
 $ make
 ```
-The c++ script files are located in the `scripts` directory inside of our cloned directory `penta-world-gazebo`.
+The c++ script files are located in the `script` directory inside of our cloned directory `penta-world-gazebo`.

 #### Run this and copy the directory path
 ```bash